Pliskova comeback is on but “Definitely Not” playing into her 40s

 The former world No. 2 Zvonareva has beaten three top-100 players at the WTA Qatar TotalEnergies Open this week to come through qualifying and reach the second round.
 Venus Williams, four years older, is also back, accepting a wildcard into the WTA Austin Open after producing a commendable performance at last month’s Australian Open.

 Pliskova, however, does not expect to be playing into her next decade.
-The former world No. 1, who turns 34 next month, reached the second round in Doha on Sunday after what she described as ‘a perfect match’, defeating world No. 62 Solana Sierra 6-1, 6-2.
+The former world No. 1, who turns 34 next month, reached the third round in Doha after defending champion and third seed Amanda Anismova retired on Monday while trailing 5-7, 7-6, 4-1 due to illness.

 “I think I played very good today.
 I did not do much wrong, starting from the serve, which was very solid.
 Holding my serve, of course, for all the games and making it difficult for her on the return.
 And putting a lot of pressure.
 I think I played a perfect match today.
 It was my first match here after two years.
 I have always played well at this tournament.
-So I feel I can play well again here,” the Czech said.
+So I feel I can play well again here,” the Czech said after her first round win in Doha.

 Pliskova, a two-time Grand Slam finalist, is on the comeback trail after a serious ankle injury sustained during the 2024 US Open sidelined her for a year.
 She returned for two events last September, but later admitted her body was not ready.
 She resurfaced only at the Australian Open, where she won back-to-back matches before losing to defending champion Madison Keys.